 Mecia Simson as Francesca, along with Tom Canton as Filavandrel, and Wilson Mbomio as Dara, will also come back as significant Elven characters in the series.

 Many of the characters introduced in the second season are also poised to return for season 3.
-These include Graham McTavish as Dijkstra, Cassie Clare as Phillipa, Chris Fulton as Rience, and Aisha Fabienne Ross as Lydia.
+These include Graham McTavish as Dijkstra, Cassie Clare as Phillipa, and Aisha Fabienne Ross as Lydia.
 We will also see the return of Duny, who is now known as Emhyr, Emperor of Nilfgaard, as played by Bart Edwards.

 The official twitter account The Witcher posted new casting announcements for other characters to appear in The Witcher Season 3.
 The post revealed Robbie Amell as Gallatin, Meng'er Zhang as Milva, Hugh Skinner as Prince Radovid, and Christelle Elwin as Mistle.

 News about six additional cast members joining The Witcher Season 3 came out sometime in early July.

 Ryan Hayes will play Artaud Terranova, a mage who joined the Thanedd coup and went after Ciri.
 Hayes will not be the only one playing a mage- Michalina Olszanska, a Polish actress, will also be playing the role of a magic-user, though we still do not know who her character will be.